 'Rest of World' The operations of Corporate Banking in Africa and Asia.
+This information is no longer reported following the business reorganisation outlined in the Group Strategy Update of 8 May 2014

-'Restructured loans' Comprises loans where, for economic or legal reasons related to the debtor's financial difficulties, a concession has been granted to the debtor that would not otherwise be considered.
+Restructured loans' Comprises loans where, for economic or legal reasons related to the debtor's financial difficulties, a concession has been granted to the debtor that would not otherwise be considered.
 Where the concession results in the expected cash flows discounted at the original effective interest rate being less than the loan's carrying value, an impairment allowance will be raised.

 'Retail and Business Banking (RBB)' UK Retail and Business Banking, Europe Retail and Business Banking, Africa Retail and Business Banking and Barclaycard.
+This business is no longer reported following the business reorganisation outlined in the Group Strategy Update of 8 May 2014